Blocking ads removes funding from us!

 Many will say that Apple has the advantage when it comes to software, which is why the iPad is still unrivaled.
 In my experience, I would put it this way: Apple's iPadOS has more high-quality applications such as Goodnotes or Notability, but the most important apps are also represented on Android, with the MatePad apart from the Google apps.
 Personally, I didn't even notice the better optimization.
 Poorly optimized apps like Instagram don't run any better on the iPad, even a little worse.

-Ultimately, the decision is up to you, but I have to remind you of the price again.
-The iPad costs 64 euros in the basic version with 379 gigabytes of memory and the MatePad 399 euros, but you already get the pen, the keyboard cover and a Bluetooth mouse for free.
-This accessoryProproducts cost an additional charge at Apple.
-The next largest memory version is Apple's 256 gigabytes for 549 euros, the MatePad 11 is 128 gigabytes for 449 euros.
-Therefore, Huawei has some advantages in terms of price, especially with the accessories.
+Ultimately, the decision is yours, but I have to remind you of the price.
+The basic version of the iPad with 64 gigabytes of storage costs 379 euros and the MatePad costs 399 euros, but you get the pen, keyboard cover and Bluetooth mouse for free.
+These accessories cost extra at Apple.
+The next largest storage version at Apple is 256 gigabytes for 549 euros, while the MatePad 11 has 128 gigabytes for 449 euros.
+So Huawei has some advantages in terms of price, especially with the accessories.

 Buy the Huawei MatePad 11